wenxichu/Planetarium/README.md

 Under planetarium.py, use __main__ to sort the planets by:

--size (radius)
+-Size (radius)

--length of an orbit
+-Length of an orbit

--distance from the sun
+-Distance from the sun